I remember the day like it was yesterday.

 Purchasing Souvenirs of the Day:

 If you’re anything like me, then you’ll want to purchase a little token to remember the trip by.
-It is very likely that there will be a table of gift items available for purchase before and after the “introduction to the Army” briefing at the start of Family Day.
+It is very likely that there will be a table of gift items available for purchase before and after the “introduction to the Army” briefing at the start of the Basic Training Family Day.
 Many military units sell gift items on days such as Family Day, as fundraisers for future unit events.
 However, if those aren’t being sold, you can also purchase military-themed gifts at the local Post Exchange located on post.
-Another option is to visit one of the local military museums, as they always have a gift shop with plenty of merchandise.
+Another option is to visit one of the local military museums.
+They always have a gift shop with plenty of merchandise.

-If you have any further questions about Family Day that I didn’t cover here, leave a comment below!
+If you have any further questions about the Basic Training Family Day that I didn’t cover here, leave a comment below!
 Thanks for stopping by.
-If you want any further information on dealing with having a soldier in Basic Training, consider reading my posts about writing Basic Training letters, and how to address them.
+If you want any further information on dealing with having a soldier in Basic Training, consider reading my posts about writing Basic Training letters, favorite supplies for doing so, and how to address them.

 **Read next: 5 Online Sources for Spouses During Basic Training**